 Just Beyond has eight standalone episodes, all with different plots and casts, and will give its viewers a taste of the works of author R.L.
-Stine when it arrives on Disney Plus before Halloween.
+Stine (opens in new tab) when it arrives on Disney Plus well before Halloween as part of the channel's Hallowstream.

 Inspired by the Goosebumps and Fear Street’s author’s stories for young adults, we meet a number of colourful characters forced to undertake a journey of self-discovery in supernatural worlds.
 Starring E.T.'s Henry Thomas and a whole host of talented young actors, the series is guaranteed to make the hairs on the back of your neck stand up.